PedroACFerreira/BonsaiBehavior/README.md

 # Bonsai-Rx workflow for semi-automated rodent behavior analysis
-Bonsai-Rx v2.4 Behavior Analysis custom workflow

-Created by Pedro Ferreira for the Master thesis "Microglia-mediated remodelling of the cerebellar circuit"
+Created by Pedro Ferreira for the Master thesis "Microglia-mediated remodelling of the cerebellar circuit".

 This project is licensed under the terms of the MIT license.
 If used in published papers, please cite as: